 From businesses to residential homes, if you’re considering making the jump to solar power, here are a few interesting facts that might help you make up your mind.

-1. Solar Energy is Inexpensive
+1. Renewable Energy is Inexpensive

 It is a misconception that solar energy is expensive.
 As the sun’s energy hits the earth, solar panels collect this energy and convert it into power.
 It doesn’t require too much deep thought to understand that the sun’s light is free, as Forbes explains, and plentiful.
-This, in and of itself, is a basic law of supply and demand.

 It is no secret that fossil fuels have a shelf life, which means there is less going around, though demand is at an all-time high.
 Sunlight, on the other hand, could be the world’s largest supplier of energy, and since it is abundant, it can be obtained cheaply.

 Another misconception is that solar panel technology still has a long way to go to be as effective as our current grid in powering a home.
 This is not the case, and solar panels today can provide electricity for your entire home.
+The average solar panel system operates at a 20% efficiency rate, converting 20% of the sunlight that hits it into electricity.

 When it comes to solar panel installations, your home will be assessed and the number of panels and devices will be tailored to your lifestyle.
 You can quickly understand that a small home that doesn’t use much energy would require fewer panels than a large home that uses an abundance of energy.